Victory 2: Plot

 The film starts with Chandru being taken by the police.
 The film shifts to flashback.

-Chandru (Sharan) is raised by his deaf uncle and dumb aunty.
-Priya (Asmita Sood) who had married him in the previous film, always doubts him and is fed up of him.
-But her father (Avinash) scolds her and asks her to forgive him and not to fight with him on silly reasons.
+Chandru is raised by his deaf uncle and dumb aunty.
+Priya who had married him in the previous film, always doubts him and is fed up of him.
+But her father scolds her and asks her to forgive him and not to fight with him on silly reasons.
 Meanwhile, they get a call from hospital that Chandru is admitted.
 They rush to hospital and discover that Chandru had asked doctor to cut his unloading part because of Priya.
 Priya realizes her mistakes.
 Chandru and Priya reunite.

-Meanwhile, Munna (Sharan) and Maamu (P. Ravishankar) are released from jail.
-Munna saves Nandini (Apoorva) from a gas leak accident and gets her ring and starts to fall for her.
+Meanwhile, Munna and Maamu are released from jail.
+Munna saves Nandini from a gas leak accident and gets her ring and starts to fall for her.
 They hear two men talking there is bag full of golds in one room of a house and they want two Ayyangari women for cooking.
 Munna and Maamu disguise as women and are selected for cooking.
 Munna introduces himself as Nagavalli and Maamu introduces himself as Chandramukhi and say both are sisters.
 But since that was very strict and dangerous house, they manage to escape.

 A man pranks Chandru and he leaves his wife and comes for which she is angered.
 While returning, he saves an old man from some people.
 Chandru does not recognize Munna and Maamu and asks them to give lift to him.
-Later discovering that they were CCB officers and the man was Dawoor Hussain (Nassar), a dangerous criminal.
+Later discovering that they were CCB officers and the man was Dawoor Hussain, a dangerous criminal.
 Chandru is arrested for saving him.
 Dawoor takes him back to same house which is his sister's.

 Chandru asks them to take him to court.
-But he wakes up in a house where Dawoor video calls and asks him to take place of his son Salim (Sharan) who is in jail showing his mother.
+But he wakes up in a house where Dawoor video calls and asks him to take place of his son Salim who is in jail showing his mother.
 He agrees for one week.
 Munna gets jealous because Nandini mistakes Salim for Munna.
 But they hear Dawoor saying that Chandru would be killed in the jail itself.

-Sadhu Gowda (Sadhu Kokila) is assigned the case of Chandru.
+Sadhu Gowda is assigned the case of Chandru.
 Munna as Nagavalli, with the help of Nandini, meets Sadhu and reveals that Chandru would be killed.
 Sadhu disguises himself as Arundhati, Nagavalli and Chandramukhi's sister and enters the house.
 He sees a couple tied in the room and escapes.
 Dawoor finds the couple and questions his sister.
 At the same time Nandini, now aware Nagavalli is Munna, narrates him the story.